prtlq/Itasca-Fish-Support-VSPlugin/README.md

 # FISH Language Support for Visual Studio Code

-This Visual Studio Code extension provides basic syntax highlighting for the FISH programming language, commonly used in Itasca's FLAC3D and other geotechnical software.
+This Visual Studio Code extension provides basic syntax highlighting for the FISH programming language, commonly used in Itasca's FLAC3D, 3DEC, PFC and other geotechnical software.

 ## Features